-Next time, when you go in a temple, or your place of worship, just spend a minute or two to see how serious people are.
+Next time, when you go into a temple, or your place of worship, just spend a minute or two to see how serious people are.
 Are they God’s children or His captives?
 Have they gone to the temple to receive some sentence?
 I am not suggesting that you go around looking like the Laughing Buddha when Vedic chants are going on, I am simply saying that humor is divine in itself and so is the sense of humor.
 A little humor can diffuse even the most difficult situations in life.

 I am unsure if dogs or other animals laugh or smile.
-They seem to express their joy gesticulating differently.
+They seem to express their joy by gesticulating differently.
 Humor, among other things, is what sets the human race apart.
 Having a sense of humor or cultivating it can make you feel light and bright.
 Learn to laugh away at things, circumstances, and situations.
-Try! it is not as hard.
+Try! it is not hard.

 In fact, as I write this I am reminded of a couple of verses:

 प्रसादे सर्वदुखानां हानिरस्योपजायते ।